 - NetBackup supports your cluster environment.
-See the Software Compatibility List (SCL).
-Note that while NetBackup for SAP can be used in a cluster environment, the agent is not cluster aware. - The NetBackup server software is installed and configured to work in a NetBackup cluster. - See the NetBackup Installation Guide. - See the NetBackup Clustered Master Server Administrator's Guide. - The NetBackup client software is installed and operational on each node to which NetBackup can failover. - On each node where NetBackup server resides, add the license key for NetBackup for SAP.
+See the Software Compatibility List (SCL). - The NetBackup server software is installed and configured to work in a NetBackup cluster. - See the NetBackup Installation Guide. - See the NetBackup Clustered Master Server Administrator's Guide. - The NetBackup client software is installed and operational on each node to which NetBackup can failover. - A valid license for NetBackup for SAP must exist on each node where NetBackup server resides.